skmudassir-it/AWS_WordPress/README.txt

 > ServerAlias www.mshaik.tech

 Step8:
-Setting up the permissions for file system
+login to your local host and complete wordpress installation when error comes while setting
 $ cd /var/www/wordpress
 $ sudo nano wp-config.php
-add this in the end of the file
+copy the code from wordpress installation page and in the end of the file
 > define("FS_METHOD","direct");

 Step9: